razeequtama/razeequtama/README.md

 ## Featured Projects *(more coming soon)*

 ### `Mock Operating System in a browser`
-> A simple fullstack to-do list built with React, Express, and MongoDB
-Features include user login, task filtering, and dark mode toggle.
+> A mock functional Operating System in a browser run with HTML, CSS, and Javascript.

 ## Upcoming Projects